KxSystems/docs/docs/ml/index.md

 ## Machine Learning Toolkit

-The [Machine Learning Toolkit](toolkit/) is at the core of kdb+/q centered machine learning functionality.
+The [Machine Learning Toolkit](toolkit/) is at the core of kdb+/q centered machine-learning functionality.
 This library contains functions that cover the following areas.

--  Accuracy [metrics](toolkit/utilities/metric.md) to test the performance of constructed machine learning models.
+-  Accuracy [metrics](toolkit/utilities/metric.md) to test the performance of constructed machine-learning models.
--  [Pre-processing](toolkit/utilities/preproc.md) data prior to the application of machine learning algorithms.
+-  [Pre-processing](toolkit/utilities/preproc.md) data prior to the application of machine-learning algorithms.
 -  An implementation of the [FRESH](toolkit/fresh.md) algorithm for feature extraction and selection on structured time series data.
--  [Utility](toolkit/utilities/util.md) functions which are useful in many machine learning applications but do not fall within the other sections of the toolkit.
+-  [Utility](toolkit/utilities/util.md) functions which are useful in many machine-learning applications but do not fall within the other sections of the toolkit.

 The library is available [here](https://github.com/KxSystems/ml).